davisrao/react-jobly-davis/README.md

 You will also see any lint errors in the console.

 ### `npm test`
+Per the above, need to add more tests to this application.
+When that happens....

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.